open-feature/java-sdk-contrib/tools/provider-tck/README.md

 - events: `PROVIDER_READY`, `PROVIDER_ERROR`, `PROVIDER_STALE`, `PROVIDER_CONFIGURATION_CHANGED`
 - that a signalled configuration change is actually applied on re-evaluation
 - that the provider identifies itself by a non-empty metadata name
+- that supplying an evaluation context does not disturb an untargeted resolution, and — gated on `@targeting` — that a matching context resolves the targeted variant

 **Out of scope — not the provider's contract:**

-- backend evaluation logic, targeting and bucketing correctness.
-Every flag in the canonical set resolves to its default variant with no targeting, so what is under test is the provider's mapping of a response, not the backend's decision.
+- backend evaluation logic, bucketing and rule-language correctness.
+Every flag in the canonical set except `targeting-key-flag` resolves to its default variant whatever the context, so what is under test is the provider's mapping of a response, not the backend's decision.
+That one carries the one rule, and it is there to prove the context reached the backend rather than to test how the backend evaluated it.
 - the provider↔backend wire protocol.
 How you talk to your backend is your business.
 - SDK behaviour.
 That belongs to the SDK's own test suite.